aguynamedryan/lnl/git_ye_up/README.md

 ## Programmers

-- Spend lots of time generating text files (source files) that are full of meticulously crafted magic words (code) in order to get computers to do things (programs).
+- Spend lots of time generating text files (source files) that are full of meticulously crafted magic words (code) in order to get computers to do things (programs)
-- Cry when they lose these files.
+- Cry when they lose these files
-- Get upset when they change these files and computers suddenly stop doing things correctly.
+- Get upset when they change these files and computers suddenly stop doing things correctly
-- Can't remember what they wrote 2 hours ago, let alone 2 months or years ago.
+- Can't remember what they wrote 2 hours ago, let alone 2 months or years ago
-- Often work together on the same files and need to make sure they don't break other programmers' code.
+- Often work together on the same files and need to make sure they don't break other programmers' code

 ---

 ## A Programmer's Take on Researchers

-- Spend lots of time generating text files (manuscripts) that are full of meticulously crafted magic words (methods) in order to get journals to do things (publish).
+- Spend lots of time generating text files (manuscripts) that are full of meticulously crafted magic words (methods) in order to get journals to do things (publish)
-- Cry when they lose these files.
+- Cry when they lose these files
-- Get upset when people ask them to change small bits of these files.
+- Get upset when people ask them to change small bits of these files
-- Probably can't remember what they wrote 2 hours ago, let alone 2 months or years ago.
+- Probably can't remember what they wrote 2 hours ago, let alone 2 months or years ago
-- Often work together on the same files and need to be able to coordinate revisions and comments.
+- Often work together on the same files and need to be able to coordinate revisions and comments

 ---